Frequently Asked Questions about Electronic Giving

 7. Are the transactions secure?
 Can anyone hack my banking information?

-The system we're using uses 256-bit SSL technology for data transactions.
-All personal, credit card, & bank information is submitted using 256-bit encryption.
+The system we're using uses 128-bit SSL technology for data transactions.
+All personal, credit card, & bank information is submitted using 128-bit encryption.
 It is the industry standard used by banking institutions, Wall Street, etc. There is no stronger form of protection than this encryption and by doing this, we eliminate the possibility that someone might "tap" the line and extract your personal data from it.
-As a testimony to the strength of 256-bit SSL encryption technology, it has never been broken and according to RSL Labs, it would take a "trillion-trillion years" to crack the code using today's best code-breaking technology.

 8. Does it cost me anything to give electronically?